SaschaPeukert/BelegParallelAlgorithmsNeo4j/README.md

         java -jar <JAR> A B C D E F G H I J

          A = Name of the Algorithmus (RW, SCC, WCC)
-         B = OperationNumber (for RW) [for the other algorithms this parameter is irrelevant, but some value still needs to be present]
+         B = OperationNumber (for RW) [for the other algorithms this parameter is irrelevant**, but some value still needs to be present]
          C = Number of Runs
          D = Number of Threads *
          E = WarmUp Time in S